How this affects you and the way you gather your data.

 Customers now must have the option to tick a box if they wish to give their consent, forcing them to take a step back and really think and be sure if they want their data to be used in the future.
-Every person will therefore have the ability to know what they gave consent to, how, and when they allowed it.
+Every person will therefore have the ability to know what they gave consent to, along with how and when they allowed it.
 This means the elimination of pre-ticked boxes!

 When companies are creating the content for the consent tick boxes, the wording must be written in a clear format which clearly indicates the purpose that the data is being gathered for, allowing the individual to fully understand what they are giving their explicit consent for.